cornerstone-consulting/INFIODocs/infio-docs.md

 Click on Trigger Deploy to begin the schema deployment.

+---

-**Babelfish Deployment - Reconciliation**
+##### Babelfish Deployment - Reconciliation

-Reconciliation ensures that the deployed tables and schema on the target server matches the schema from the source SQL Server.
-Any mismatches or unsupported tables/objects are flagged for review.
+Reconciliation ensures that the deployed tables and schema on the target server matches from the source SQL Server.
+Any mismatches or unsupported tables/schema are flagged for review.

 ![babelfish reconciliation](images/babelfish_reconcilation.jpg)

-To perform reconciliation, click Trigger Reconciliation to compares the source and target server.
+To perform reconciliation, click Trigger Reconciliation button to compares the source and target server.

+---

-**Babelfish Deployment - DMS Migration task**
+##### Babelfish Deployment - DMS Migration task

+Before initiating a migration task, ensure that the reconciliation step has succeeded and all tables and schemas are correctly deployed on the target server.

 This step uses AWS DMS tasks to migrate actual data.
 The tasks move data from the source endpoints to the target endpoints defined earlier.
 You can track the progress in real time, with task status showing as In Progress and later Completed upon success.